-Microsoft System Center Service Manager (Service Manager) is a powerful IT Service Management (ITSM) solution.
+Microsoft System Center Service Manager (Microsoft Service Manager) is a powerful IT Service Management (ITSM) solution.
 It is built on proven frameworks that provide process workflow and automation so that IT as a Service (ITaaS) can be delivered.

 Service Manager is structured according to:

 ITIL Components in Microsoft Service Manager

 You’ll find primary ITIL components for management of incidents, problems, service requests, change requests and release management in Microsoft Service Manager.